LordKayBanks/boomqueries/README.md

 ## Browser Compatibility

-BoomQueries works in modern browsers that support [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
-If you need support for an older browser; like IE9 - you can use [this gist](https://gist.github.com/paulirish/1579671) as a polyfill.
+BoomQueries works in modern browsers that support [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), but also has a fallback for browsers that don't; like IE9.
+If you'd like to bring older browsers up to speed, then adding [this gist](https://gist.github.com/paulirish/1579671) as a polyfill will give 'em the good stuff.

 ## Contributing